Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - **Authentication:** Via the `fh_session` JWT cookie on upgrade
 - **Features:** Topic-based subscribe/unsubscribe and server push updates

+Anonymous access (Observer mode):
+- Connections without a valid session cookie are accepted as anonymous.
+- On connect the server sends `{ type: "welcome", data: { authenticated: boolean } }` to indicate auth status.
+- Anonymous clients are read-only and may only subscribe to the public topics listed below.
+- Authenticated clients may subscribe to all topics documented in this section (subject to role-based UI gating where applicable).

 #### UI Routing (One-Page App)
 - The UI is a single Overview page; all routes redirect/resolve to `/`.
 - Anonymous mode is enabled: non-sensitive data is visible without login; admin-only actions are disabled.